 This is a shopping area that stretches for several blocks between Marienplatz and Karlsplatz.
 It is exclusively designated for pedestrian traffic only.
 It also happens to be the oldest street in Munich.
 There is a great mix of independent boutiques, chain stores and large-scale department stores to explore.
-Wander down some side alleyways for some interesting specialty shops.
+Don’t forget to wander down some side alleyways for some interesting specialty shops.
 One of the things to do in Munich on Sunday is to join the locals and window shop.
 You will see them strolling through here even when the stores are closed to do just that.

 My Favourite Munich Market: Viktualienmarkt

 When the farmers market outgrew its original location at Marienplatz in the early 19th century, Vikualienmarkt was created.
 It offers more than 140 booths of seasonal produce, fish, meat, flowers and more.
 It’s a great place to go for lunch with lots of take-away choices and is open Monday to Saturday.

 My Favourite Munich Park: Englischer Garten

 The beautiful English Garden park was created in the 18th century.
 And, is one of the world’s biggest city parks.
 Yes, it’s even bigger than Central Park in NYC.
 Massive trees, wide-open spaces, endless paths, and small lakes – it’s popular spot for locals and tourists alike.
 Here you will find cyclists, runners, walkers, sunbathers and picnickers all coming to escape the busyness of the city.
 It’s one of the best free things to do in Munich.

 My Favourite Munich Beer Garden: Chinesischer Turm